 We were deeply saddened to learn of the death today of Eva Thompson, a steadfast advocate for Death with Dignity legislation in Maine.
-She was 58.
+She was 58 years old.

-During her four-year illness—she suffered from metastatic colon cancer—Eva worked with It’s My Death, sharing her story and educating Mainers and Maine state legislators about assisted dying.
+During her four-year illness living with metastatic colon cancer, Eva worked with It’s My Death (now Maine Death with Dignity) and Death with Dignity National Center, sharing her story and educating Mainers and Maine state legislators about assisted dying.

 “There is nothing I can do about the situation I’m in,” Eva told us.
 “But it would be a huge relief to know that I have some control over how the ending goes.
 I will know when I have suffered enough.
 It should be my choice to die quickly and painlessly when I decide the time is right.”